eclipse-simrel/.github/wiki/SimRel/Simultaneous_Release_Requirements.md

 #### Signing

 All plug-ins contributed to SimRel must be signed with Eclipse Foundation provided keys.
-The signing can be completed with Jar Signing, or PGP signing, or both if desired.
+The signing can be completed with Jar signing, or PGP signing, or both if desired.

 ##### Jar Signing